Paubox/paubox_ruby/README.md

 <img src="https://github.com/Paubox/paubox-csharp/raw/master/paubox_logo.png" alt="Paubox" width="150px">

 # Paubox Gem
-This gem and Paubox Transactional Email HTTP API are currently in alpha development.
+This is gem for the Paubox Email API.

-This is the official Ruby wrapper for the Paubox Transactional Email HTTP API.
-The Paubox Transactional Email API allows your application to send secure, HIPAA-compliant email via Paubox and track deliveries and opens.
+This is the official Ruby wrapper for the Paubox Email API.
+The Paubox Email API allows your application to send secure, HIPAA compliant email via Paubox and track deliveries and opens.

 It extends the [Ruby Mail Library](https://github.com/mikel/mail) for seamless integration in your existing Ruby application.
 The API wrapper also allows you to construct and send messages directly without the Ruby Mail Library.